hainm/test-docker/README.md

 Build AmberTools with conda and docker.
-Please do not use this yet for production.
+This is beta version.

 - Update AmberTools version